qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 New parameters:
 - .

-New features:
+New `dialog` features:
-- `dialog`: easier to add links.
+- easier to add links.
-- `dialog`: supports XAML icons.
+- supports XAML icons.

 Improved:
 - .